 "You are no longer a 25-year-old living with roommates and with few fiscal ties," Durvasula admits.
 "Because the range of reasons and expectations around dating may be wider, be clear on yours.
 If someone is not on the same page as you, knowing your hopes can help you make decisions that do not leave you resentful down the road."

-Celebrity matchmaker and relationship expert Carmelia Ray agrees.
+Ray, a celebrity matchmaker and relationship expert, agrees.
 "Establish your deal breakers and don't compromise important values just to impress someone you like," she says.
 "Don't beat around the bush long-term—been there, done that."

 Manage Your Social Media Expectations

 Social media is a seamless part of everyday life for most 20- and 30-year-olds.
 But for someone from an older generation, their connection to Facebook, Instagram, and Twitter could be more of a mixed bag.
-Your date's social habits could range from "the 45-year-old who is as plugged in as a teenager to the 48-year-old who has never been on Instagram," Dr. Durvasula notes.
+Your date's social habits could range from "the 45-year-old who is as plugged in as a teenager to the 48-year-old who has never been on Instagram," Durvasula notes.

 Once things are established, ask your date before posting a photo of the two of you together.
-And Dr. Durvasula advises against making a big deal out of it or try to post too soon, as it may make the other person uncomfortable.
+Durvasula advises against making a big deal out of it or try to post too soon, as it may make the other person uncomfortable.

 Accept Scheduling Conflicts

-Most people over 40 have many responsibilities that require more planning.
+Many people over 40 have many responsibilities that require more planning.
 Tuesday night dates that stretch into the wee hours may not work on a regular basis as fatigue can set in.
-Dr. Durvasula adds, "Not to say that you need to get the blue plate special and call it a night at 7 pm, but you are also no longer able to just skip morning classes after a first date."
-Plus, parents have to balance childcare responsibilities, "which could get tricky because it means a lot less time for dating and less alone time," Dr. Campbell chimes in.
+"Not to say that you need to get the blue plate special and call it a night at 7 p.m., but you are also no longer able to just skip morning classes after a first date," says Durvasula.

 Don't try to read between the lines if your date has to reschedule or call it early.
 It's often because of their personal responsibilities, so be understanding, and you're likely to receive the same kind of understanding from them.